New Orleans mayor indicted over allegations of trying to hide relationship with bodyguard

 Cantrell, a Democrat, has clashed with City Council members during a turbulent second term and survived a recall effort in 2022.

-“This is a sad day for the people of New Orleans,” said Monet Brignac, a spokesperson for City Council President JP Morrell.
-“Our thoughts and prayers are with the Cantrell family as they navigate through this difficult time.”
+“This is a sad day for the people of New Orleans,” Monet Brignac, a spokesperson for City Council President JP Morrell, said as news of the indictment spread.

-Cantrell hasn’t sent out a message on her official feed on X, formerly known as Twitter, since July 15, when she said the city was experiencing historic declines in crime.
+In 2014, former New Orleans Mayor Ray Nagin was sentenced to 10 years in prison for bribery, money laundering, fraud and tax crimes.
+The charges stemmed from his two terms as mayor from 2002 to 2010.
+He was granted supervised release from prison in 2020 during the COVID-19 pandemic.

 As she heads into her final months in office, Cantrell has alienated former confidants and supporters, and her civic profile has receded.
 Her early achievements were eclipsed by self-inflicted wounds and bitter feuds with a hostile city council, political observers say.
 The mayor’s role has weakened following voter-approved changes to the city’s charter meant to curb her authority.